cryptopp-modern/cryptopp-modern.com/content/docs/algorithms/hashing.md

 ## BLAKE2

-BLAKE2 comes in two variants: BLAKE2b (optimized for 64-bit) and BLAKE2s (optimized for 32-bit).
+BLAKE2 comes in two variants: BLAKE2b (optimised for 64-bit) and BLAKE2s (optimised for 32-bit).

 ### BLAKE2b